lucidism/portfolio2k20-temp/README.md

 1. run `npm i` in the terminal to install all dependencies;
 2. run `npm run dev` or `npm run prod` to compile unminified and minified assets respectively.

+compiled assets will automatically be generated in the `dist/` folder, where all other static assets can be found.

-task files are made available in `tools/tasks`.
+task files can be found in `tools/tasks`.